sean-harding/Lattice-boltzmann/README.md

 has been set up to test the code.
 This is an analytic solution to the Navier-Stokes equation, which describes the time evolution of the fluid density and velocity fields.
 Some tests to run:
 -> The decay of a single vortex can be seen using a 40x40 grid, with 100 timesteps using mix = 0.8, p0=0, and v0=0.3.
+The 'iter' parameter sets a max number of iterations for the decay of the vortex.
+This may need to be adjusted; the given example works with iter=2000.

 # COMPILATION AND RUNNING THE CODE
 I have compiled the source code on my machine using g++: 'g++ -std=c++14 lBoltz.cpp -o lBoltz